 Calling All Catholics

-I do a weekly call-in talk show every Friday at 4:00 PM for The Station of the Cross.
+I do a weekly call-in talk show every Friday at 5:00 PM Eastern Time for The Station of the Cross.
 I have a special set of notes I use to prepare for the show and to provide links to resources mentioned on the show: http://moleski.net/cac.
 The Princess of Live Catholic Talk Radio in Western New York and Around the World writes a blog for Catholic Daily.

 A short autobiography